salesforce-heroku-workshops/java-play-workshop/01-getting-started-with-your-app.md

   You can use the *play* command to create a new application for you, using a standard structure (just like other build tools like Maven).
 Play actually uses a build tool called Simple Build Tool (SBT).

   When you create a new play application, it creates a new folder with the name you specify as part of the command.
 So change to a suitable folder that is not already under version control or part of any other project, eg *~/projects*.
   Then use the command line to create a new play application called *todolist* using the command:

     play new todo-app

   The Play tool will ask you if you want to create either a Scala or Java application.
-In this case choose to create a Java application project template.
+In this case choose to **create a Java application project template**.

 <a href="images/01x01-play-new-todo-app.png"><img src="images/01x01-play-new-todo-app.png" width="640"></a>